SECRETS IN OUR DNA

 ONE MORE MISSION

 Documentary that tells the stories of some of the members of Vietnam Veterans Against The War—young men who volunteered to go to war for their country and came home determined to stop it.
 VVAW galvanized the antiwar movement, and for decades has fought for fellow veterans affected by Agent Orange and PTSD.
-Their long-overlooked stories have a great deal to tell us about finding the courage, even in the face of overwhelming power, to speak the truth.
+Their long-overlooked stories have a great deal to tell us about finding the courage to speak the truth.
 In production.

 Producer (with Michael Schwarz) and Writer